YOTOV-LIMITED/support/site/docs.md

       <div>
         <h1 id="github-scope-policy"><a href="#github-scope-policy" class="anchor">&infin;</a> GitHub Scope Policy</h1>
         <p>
-          Upon first logging into Codecov we ask for the folling scope (considered "public" scope).
+          Upon first logging into Codecov we ask for the folling !!! what is folling? !!! scope (considered "public" scope).
           We request the following scopes from GitHub:
         </p>
         <p><code>user:email, read:org, repo:status, write:repo_hook</code></p>